socketry/thread-local/guides/getting-started/README.md

 # Getting Started

-This guide explains how to use `db` for database queries.
+This guide explains how to use `thread-local` for "global state".

 ## Installation